yewey2/pingpongAI/README.md

 # pingpongAI
 Created an AI using DQN reinforcement learning to play pingpong.
-NOTE: Important to check requirements.txt.
-The py files may not run properly on python 3.9.

 ai_load.py loads the best AI I have created.
 Run ai_load to see the results!